Zelenskyy says Putin wants the rest of Ukraine's Donetsk region as part of a ceasefire

 Tuesday’s European joint statement was meant to be a demonstration of unity.
 But Hungarian Prime Minister Viktor Orbán, who is Putin’s closest ally in Europe and has tried to block EU support for Ukraine, was the only one of the bloc’s 27 leaders who refused to endorse it.

-Russia appeared close to taking an important city in the Donetsk region, Pokrovsk.
+Russia appeared closer to taking an important city in the Donetsk region, Pokrovsk.

 Military analysts using open-source information to monitor the battles said the next 24-48 hours could be critical.
 Losing Pokrovsk would hand Russia an important victory ahead of the summit.
 It also would complicate Ukrainian supply lines to the Donetsk region, where the Kremlin has focused the bulk of military efforts.